 Contact Your Roommate Before Move-in Day

-Housing assignment letters will be sent out during mid-July.
+Housing assignment letters are sent out in mid-July.
 Once you receive your housing assignment letter, call or write to your roommate.
 This will give you an opportunity to get to know each other before the two of you live together.
 It is very important to remember not to judge your roommate based on your first contact with them.
 We recommend you discuss with each other what each of you plans to bring.
 This will ensure that your room doesn't have duplicate items that could easily be shared, such as a TV and furniture.

-It is very natural to feel a little nervous.
+Naturally, you'll feel a little nervous.
 Remember to be patient with each other.
 Any anxiety will go away as you and your roommate get to know each other better.

 Speak TO, Not ABOUT Each Other